Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative flows: Introduction

-Let $\BX=(X_1,X_2,\ldots)$ be a discrete time stationary stochastic process.
+Let $\mathbf{X}=(X_1,X_2,\ldots)$ be a discrete time stationary stochastic process.
 A (functional) central limit theorem for such a process is a statement of the type

-Here $(c_n)$ is a positive sequence growing to infinity, $(h_n)$ a real sequence, and $\Bigl( Y(t), \, 0\leq t\leq 1\Bigr)$ is a non-degenerate (i.e. non-deterministic) process.
-Convergence in \eqref{e:FCLT} is at least in finite dimensional distributions, but preferably it is a weak convergence in the space $D[0,1]$ equipped with an appropriate topology.
-Not every stochastic process satisfies a central limit theorem, and for those that do, it is well known that both the rate of growth of the scaling constant $c_n$ and the nature of the limiting process $\BY=\bigl( Y(t), \, 0\leq t\leq 1\bigr)$ are determined both by the marginal tails of the stationary process $\BX$ and its dependence structure.
-The limiting process (under very minor assumptions) is necessarily self-similar with stationary increments; this is known as the Lamperti theorem; see \cite{lamperti:1962}.
+Here, $(c_n)$ is a positive sequence growing to infinity, $(h_n)$ a real sequence, and $ ( Y(t), 0\leq t\leq1 )$ is a nondegenerate (i.e., nondeterministic) process.
+Convergence in (\ref{eFCLT}) is at least in finite-dimensional distributions, but preferably it is a weak convergence in the space $D[0,1]$ equipped with an appropriate topology.
+Not every stochastic process satisfies a central limit theorem, and for those that do, it is well known that both the rate of growth of the scaling constant $c_n$ and the nature of the limiting process $\mathbf{Y}= ( Y(t), 0\leq t\leq 1 )$ are determined both by the marginal tails of the stationary process $\mathbf{X}$ and its dependence structure.
+The limiting process (under very minor assumptions) is necessarily self-similar with stationary increments; this is known as the Lamperti theorem; see \citet{lamperti1962}.

-If, say, $X_1$ has a finite second moment, and $\BX$ is an i.i.d. sequence then, clearly, one can choose $c_n=n^{1/2}$, and then $\BY$ is a Brownian motion.
+If, say, $X_1$ has a finite second moment, and $\mathbf{X}$ is an i.i.d. sequence then, clearly, one can choose $c_n=n^{1/2}$, and then $\mathbf{Y}$ is a Brownian motion.
 With equally light marginal tails, if the memory is sufficiently short, then one expects the situation to remain, basically, the same, and this turns out to be the case.
 When the variance is finite, the basic tool to measure dependence is, obviously, the correlations, which have to decay fast enough.
 It is well known, however, that a fast decay of correlations is alone not sufficient for this purpose, and, in general, certain strong mixing conditions have to be assumed.
-See for example \cite{rosenblatt:1956} and, more recently, \cite{merlevede:peligrad:utev:2006}.
+See, for example, \citet{rosenblatt1956} and, more recently, \citet{merlevedepeligradutev2006}.
 If the memory is not sufficiently short, then both the rate of growth of $c_n$ can be different from $n^{1/2}$, and the limiting process can be different from the Brownian motion.
-In fact, the limiting process may fail to be Gaussian at all; see e.g. \cite{dobrushin:major:1979} and \cite{taqqu:1979}.
+In fact, the limiting process may fail to be Gaussian at all; see, for example, \citet{dobrushinmajor1979} and \citet{taqqu1979}.